Bulli railway station: History

 The name Bulli appears to have been first recorded in the Sydney Gazette of 22 April 1815.
 In 1823 reference was made to a small land holding at "Bull Eye".
 A 300-acre grant was promised to Cornelius O'Brien on 31 March 1821, whose house was the only one in this part of the district for some years.
 In 1841 the estate of Bulli, consisting of 900 acres, was offered for private sale and later was subdivided into farms of from 25 to 165 acres.
 For many years the name Bulli was used for all the country from Wollongong north to Coal Cliff.

 The station opened on 21 June 1887 as part of the then isolated section of the Illawarra Line from Scarborough (Clifton) to Wollongong.
 The line was duplicated in 1915–1917.
 Bulli Railway Station was planned as a typical small but complete country station having a standard 3rd class timber station building, unusually also having a detached post office.
 A Station Master's residence and a goods shed were also constructed in 1887.
 The 1887 Station Master's cottage (no longer owned by RailCorp) is a good example of the standard structure built during the 1880s.
 A 5 tonne derrick crane was installed in 1890.

 When the line was finally connected to Sydney in October 1888, the station's intended potential was realised which was further extended in 1916 with duplication reaching the station and construction of the Park Road overbridge with its steel beams brick abutments and balustrading.
 The line was then duplicated in 1923 to Woonona, resulting in the construction of the present standard brick platform building on the Up platform, and an out-of-room to the south of the new Platform 1 building.
 The 1917 plans show an extant "inspectors office" (no longer extant) to the north of the 1887 Platform 2 building.
 In later years the goods shed and cattle yard at the station were closed and the structure demolished.

 In 1984 the Black Diamond Heritage Centre was formed by the Bulli community and they now have a large collection of local history and memorabilia on display in the central section of the 1887 Platform 2 building.

 In 1986 the line was electrified as far as Wollongong.

 To the south of Platform 2, a former South Bulli Colliery steam locomotive and some wagons have been plinthed.

-Platforms & services
+Platforms and services

 Bulli has two side platforms and is serviced by NSW TrainLink South Coast line services travelling from Waterfall and Thirroul to Port Kembla.
 Some peak hour and late night services operate to Sydney Central, Bondi Junction and Kiama.